Haveli: India

 In the northern part of India, havelis for Lord Krishna with huge mansion-like constructions are prevalent.
 These havelis are noted for their frescoes depicting images of gods, goddesses, animals, scenes from the British colonization, and the life stories of Lords Rama and Krishna.
 The music here was known as Haveli Sangeet.

 Later on, these temple architectures and frescoes were imitated while building huge individual mansions and now the word is popularly associated with the mansions themselves.
 Between 1830 and 1930, Marwaris erected buildings in their homeland Shekhawati and Marwar.
 These buildings were called havelis.
 The Marwaris commissioned artists to paint those buildings, which were heavily influenced by the Mughal architecture.
 Nangal Sirohi in Mahendragarh district, 130 km from Delhi, is popular for its havelis and architecture within NCR.

+Ahirwati

+The Ahirwati area of Haryana state also has big Havelis, such as the Rewari Rao Tej Singh Haveli, Rao Sawai Singh Haveli etc. The towns and villages of Ahirwal are as well famous for the embellished frescoes on the walls of their grandiose havelis depicting the Lord Krishna which was developed in late 17 Century to the point of still it will take time to becoming popular tourist attractions.
+In Rewari, the frescoes on Solahrahi and Tej Sarovar are very different from Shekhawati Frescoes.

+Shekhawati

+The typical havelis in Shekhawati in Rajasthan state incorporated two courtyards — an outer one for the men which served as an extended threshold, and the inner one, the domain of the women.
+The largest havelis could have up to three or four courtyards and were two to three stories high.
+Most of the havelis are empty nowadays or are maintained by a watchman, while others have been converted into hotels and tourist attractions.
+The towns and villages of Shekhawati are famous for the embellished frescoes on the walls of their grandiose havelis, to the point of becoming popular tourist attractions.

+Shekhawati has one of the highest numbers of Havelis with 3 districts, Jhunjhunu, Sikar and Churu, alone having over 662 havelis.
+For the conservation, the Government of Rajasthan, has prepared the "Rajasthan Heritage Conservation Bill, 2025" and the Government of India also had undertaken projects costing Rs 124.13 crore.

+Statistics on havelis of Shekhawati (c.
+2025):